 It’s important to have good information and resources to prepare yourself for life with an ostomy.
 I've spent over 20 years caring for patients and now work with the team of certified nurses at Corstrata.
 We bring wound and ostomy care directly to patients by providing consultations in the privacy of your own home for non-emergent issues.

-Every ostomate's road to recovery is different.
 Your stoma is unique and was created only for you, so there are many pre and post-operative care factors to consider.
 Here are answers to some of our most commonly asked questions to help you better manage your ostomy.
 There's no one-size-fits-all approach but these takeaways can help.

 Q: How should I prepare for ostomy surgery?

 A: Ask your health care provider to assist you in obtaining an appointment with a certified ostomy nurse prior to your surgery.
 Discuss as many details as possible to help better understand the procedure and what to expect during recovery.
 Pre-operative stoma site marking is an important decision that should involve your opinion.
 A certified ostomy nurse can assist your surgeon to identify the best stoma placement.

 Q: Is there anything I need to know before leaving the hospital?

 A: Being discharged after your surgery can be both exciting and scary.
 Here are five tips for a smooth transition from hospital to home.

 - Practice applying and removing an ostomy system and learn ways to empty the pouch.